Vigh24/chatwoot/RAILWAY_DEPLOYMENT_GUIDE.md

 You need to add the following services to your Railway project:

-1. **PostgreSQL**
+1. **PostgreSQL with pgvector support (Required for Chatwoot v4.0+)**
+   - Chatwoot v4.0+ requires PostgreSQL with the pgvector extension for AI features
-   - Click "+ New" and select "Database → PostgreSQL"
+   - Click "+" and select "Empty Service"
-   - Railway will automatically set up the database and provide connection variables
+   - Set the service name to "postgres"
+   - Set the image to "pgvector/pgvector:pg16"
+   - Add the following environment variables:
+     - `POSTGRES_DB`: chatwoot
+     - `POSTGRES_USER`: postgres
+     - `POSTGRES_PASSWORD`: your_secure_password (use the same password as in your main service)

+   **Alternative (Not Recommended)**: If you use Railway's default PostgreSQL service, Chatwoot will automatically apply a workaround that disables AI features but allows the rest of the application to function normally.

 2. **Redis**
-   - Click "+ New" and select "Database → Redis"
+   - Click "+" and select "Database → Redis"
    - Railway will automatically set up Redis and provide connection variables
+   - Optionally, you can set a password for Redis by adding the environment variable `REDIS_PASSWORD` to both your Redis service and main Chatwoot service

 ### 4. Configure Environment Variables